 Below please find suggested walks that will take you through four centuries of authentic Rhode Island, beside the thunderous Atlantic Ocean to an unstressed, unmeasured calm…

 Newport Cliff Walk

-The town's rich heritage dates back to the King Phillips War and is told at the Bristol Historic Society, located in the county's original jailhouse (1828).
+The town's rich heritage dates back to the King Philip's War and is told at the Bristol Historic Society, located in the county's original jailhouse (1828).
 Just around the corner is Linden Place, built in 1810 in the Federal-style for the Dewolf/Colt family, whose members included Col. S. P. Colt, founder of the U.S. Rubber Co. and the Industrial Trust Co.
-The grounds include rose gardens and nineteenth-century sculpture.
+The grounds include rose gardens and 19th-century sculpture.
 A stop at Herreshoff Marine and America's Cup Museum offers a look at Rhode Island's vast maritime past including a collection of classic sailing and power yachts and the international America's Cup Hall of Fame.

 Warwick and the West Bay